Historic Landmarks

 Madole House-Pony Soldier, 1962, 130 Pony Soldier Road

-Designed by Howard Madole, and one of the first built in the Sedona West subdivision and was featured in their marketing.
+• One of the first homes built in the Sedona West subdivision and was featured in their marketing.

 Nininger House, 1959-60, 39 Meteor Drive